unparalleled-js/docs-1/docs/connectors/mssql/introduction.md

 | datetimeoffset     | Time with no timezone | Workato workspace timezone assumed.
 Converted to UTC before insertion with +00:00 tz | Inserted with +00:00 timezone assumed.       |
 | datetimeoffset     | Time with timezone    | Converted to UTC before insertion with +00:00 timezone.  | Insert with given timezone .                 |

-::: warning
+::: warning Note
-Selecting a static calendar date or using timestamps from Workato connectors often have your Workspace timezone assumed.
-Be sure to strip these timezones when necessary.
+When using the calendar datepicker for datetime/datetime2/datetimeoffset fields, times are defined using your Workato workspace timezone.
 :::

 ### Stored Procedures